mysociety/alaveteli/docs/installing/ami.md

 on the server.
 You will be logged into the shell on your new Alaveteli server, and can issue Unix commands to it.

-### Smoke test: start Alavateli
+### Smoke test: start Alaveteli

-You must configure your Alavateli site, but if you just want to see that you've got your instance running OK, you *can* fire it up right away.
+You must configure your Alaveteli site, but if you just want to see that you've got your instance running OK, you *can* fire it up right away.
 Ideally, you should skip this step and go straight to the configuration... but we know most people like to see something in their browser first. ;-)